awsdocs/aws-sam-developer-guide/doc_source/serverless-policy-templates.md

 ### Example 2: Policy Template with No Placeholder Values<a name="policy-template-example-2"></a>

 The following example contains the [CloudWatchPutMetricPolicy](serverless-policy-template-list.md#cloudwatch-put-metric-policy) policy template, which has no placeholder values\.

+**Note**
+Even though there are no placeholder values, you must specify an empty object, otherwise an error will result\.

 ```
 1. MyFunction: